bahorn/horn.uk/content/posts/mousecontrol.md

 So, at `RU Hacking?` I won both a `Google Home Mini` and a `Rival 110` gaming mouse.
 The mouse lets you set the color, which is kinda cool.

-Now, I'm a hacker so I though I should combine these things.
+Now, I'm a hacker so I thought I should combine these things.
 And I did.

 Result is here: https://github.com/bahorn/voice-controlled-mouse